-I have been offering sensible and practical healing guidance as a clinical herbalist, teacher and lecturer for over 28 years.
+I have been offering sensible and practical healing guidance as a clinical herbalist, health educator and lecturer for over 30 years.
 Having dedicated my life to sharing this wealth of knowledge, I’ve assisted thousands in reclaiming their own health process, in giving healing aid to their families and sometimes in becoming professional Herbalists themselves.

 If you’d like to read about my schooling, training and experience, click here: Heather’s Bio